OWASP/samm/v2.0/beta/core/implementation/i-secure-build.md

 # A: Build Process

 ## Maturity 1
+### Benefit
+Consistent and repeatable builds help developers focus on application-specific issues, and make it possible to automate builds in the future.
+This reduces the likelihood of human error during builds which can lead to security vulnerabilities.

 ### Activity
-Consistent and repeatable builds help developers focus on application-specific issues, and make it possible to automate builds in the future.

 The complete build process must be fully documented, broken down into clear stages that can be reproduced consistently.
 Following the build process should ideally not require any additional knowledge about the software - meaning that the documentation is complete and not open to interpretation.

 The documentation should not include any secrets (specifically considering those that would be needed during the build process).
 Access to build tools, environments and code repositories should be via individual credentials that authenticate, authorize and account where possible.
 Shared secrets, only where they cannot be avoided, should be managed with care, preferably via an encrypted password vault.

 A master copy of the build documentation should be kept in one central location that is accessible by all who require access.
 Avoid having multiple copies, some of which may not benefit from updated processes.

 All of the tools required for the build to succeed should be included in the documentation.
 These tools should be routinely reviewed to ensure that they are actively maintained (supported) and up-to-date with all security patches.
 Furthermore, each tool's configuration should be be hardened in-line with vendor or trusted third-party guidelines.

-Where it is reasonable to do so, implement static application security testing (SAST) as part of the build procedure.
-The results from these tests should be logged centrally and actioned upon as necessary.

 The build process should include steps for signing the generated binaries / code with an appropriate certificate.